MariaKhantech/gamerevolution/README.md

 When a user finds a game they want to add to their personal library they are to select the "Add to Library" button found at the bottom of a game card.
 The user can then look at their game library found on their profile, and when they would like to remove a game from their library, they can select the "Remove from Library" button and it will be removed.

 If a user knows another user's username they can use the "Profile Search" feature found on the navbar under "Search".
-This is where a user can add friends as well as play a Paper-Mario mini game.
-The mini-game's premise is to defeat Bowser using the left and right arrow keys and the space bar to jump.
-Once a user defeats Bowser they can click Mario and the game will end.
+Here a user can find other user's profiles and add them as friends.
 A user can also find general instruction and information regarding the application and all of it's key features on the "About" page.

 ## Technologies